-The IRIS® HIPPI product is a network interface controller board (hardware) and driver (software) providing data communication through the High-Performance Parallel Interface (HIPPI).
-The product provides HIPPI connectivity for CHALLENGE $^{\text{TM}}$ L and XL, and Onyx $^{\text{TM}}$ platforms.
+The IRIS® HIPPI product is a network interface controller board (hardware) and driver and utilities (software) providing data communication through the High-Performance Parallel Interface (HIPPI).
+The product provides copper-based HIPPI-PH connectivity for CHALLENGE® L and XL, and Onyx® platforms, and fiber-optic based HIPPI-Serial connectivity for the OriginServerTM series and Onyx2TM platforms.

 The IRIS HIPPI hardware must be installed by a Silicon Graphics system support engineer (SSE) or other person trained by Silicon Graphics.
-The IRIS HIPPI Installation Instructions (shipped, in a sealed envelope, with each IRIS HIPPI board) contains complete details for hardware installation.
+The installation instructions (shipped, in a sealed envelope, with each IRIS HIPPI board) contains complete details for hardware installation.
 The seal on the envelope must not be broken by anyone except the SSE.
+For Challenge and Onyx systems, use the IRIS HIPPI Board Installation Instructions; for OriginTM and Onyx2 systems, use IRIS HIPPI-Serial XIO Board Installation Instructions.

-Installation and configuration of the software can be done by customers and/or SSEs.
-This document, IRIS HIPPI Administrator's Guide (shipped with each IRIS HIPPI board), provides software configuration details.
-The online IRIS HIPPI Release Notes provide software installation instructions.
+Installation and configuration of the software on all platforms can be done by customers and/or SSEs.
+This document, IRIS HIPPI Administrator's Guide (shipped with the IRIS HIPPI software), provides software configuration details.
+The online IRIS HIPPI Release Notes provide software installation instructions and late-occurring information about the product.